Wendell Ford: Early life

 Wendell Ford was born near Owensboro, in Daviess County, Kentucky, on September 8, 1924.
 He was the son of Ernest M. and Irene Woolfork (Schenk) Ford.
-His father was a state senator and ally of Kentucky Governor Earle C. Clements.
+His father was a member of the Kentucky Senate and ally of Governor of Kentucky Earle Clements.
 Ford obtained his early education in the public schools of Daviess County and graduated from Daviess County High School.
 From 1942 to 1943, he attended the University of Kentucky.

-On September 18, 1943, Ford married Jean Neel (1924 - living) of Owensboro at the home of the bride's parents.
+On September 18, 1943, Ford married Ruby Jean Neel (born 1924) of Owensboro at the home of the bride's parents.
 The couple had two children.
 Daughter Shirley (Ford) Dexter was born in 1950 and son Steven Ford was born in 1954.
 The family attended First Baptist Church in Owensboro.

-In 1944, Ford left the University of Kentucky to join the army, enlisting for service in World War II on July 22, 1944.
+In 1944, Ford left the University of Kentucky to join the United States Army, enlisting for service in World War II on July 22, 1944.
 He was trained as an administrative non-commissioned officer and promoted to the rank of technical sergeant on November 17, 1945.
 Over the course of his service, he received the American Campaign Medal and the World War II Victory Medal and earned the Expert Infantryman Badge and Good Conduct Medal.
 He was honorably discharged on June 18, 1946.

 Following the war, Ford returned home to work with his father in the family insurance business, and graduated from the Maryland School of Insurance in 1947.
 On June 7, 1949, he enlisted in the Kentucky Army National Guard and was assigned to Company I of the 149th Infantry Regimental Combat Team in Owensboro.
-On August 7, 1949, he was promoted to Second Lieutenant of Infantry.
+On August 7, 1949, he was promoted to Second lieutenant of Infantry.
 In 1949, Ford's company was converted from infantry to tanks, and Ford served as a Company Commander in the 240th Tank Battalion.
-Promoted to First Lieutenant of Armor, he transferred to the inactive Guard in 1956, before being discharged in 1962.
+Promoted to First lieutenant of Armor, he transferred to the inactive Guard in 1956, before being discharged in 1962.